MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-glossary.md

 **RevoScaleR**

 A proprietary R package by Microsoft that provides scalable, fast (multicore), and extensible data analysis  for large datasets with R.  It offers parallel external memory algorithms that help R break through memory and performance limitations.
-This package is available with Microsoft R Server, SQL Server Machine Learning Services, and Microsoft R Client.   <a href="scaler/scaler.md">Learn more…</a>
+This package is available with Microsoft R Server, SQL Server Machine Learning Services, and Microsoft R Client.
+[Learn more…](scaler/scaler.md)

 <br>